mtomasini/mtomasini.github.io/_pages/about.md

 I am also passionate about teaching: it is the duty of any person with knowledge to try and pass it to other people, and in particular to the new generations.
 That is why I am always happy to pursue projects of scientific dissemination.

 In my free time I like to do sports and to play music.
 Furthermore, I enjoy studying the art of magic (intended as illusion, not as dark magic); in the words of Spanish magician Miguel Angel Gea, "magic is the emotional disequilibrium of someone who doubts our existence; of someone who tells you that laws of nature are just hearsay, someone who will show you for a moment another possible world".
-I could hardly find a more fitting description to describe Science, too.
+And in some way, I think this description is fitting for Science too: discovering Science is an emotional disequilibrium of someone who doubts your research question.
+I am the one who want to show you another possible world.

 ***